 In December 2009, the European Commission adopted a decision that rendered legally binding commitments offered by Microsoft to address the Commission's concerns about the inclusion of Web browsing software in Windows.
 Among other things, Microsoft committed to display a "Browser Choice Screen" on Windows-based PCs in Europe where Internet Explorer is set as the default browser.
 Due to a technical error, we failed to deliver the requisite software to enable that display to PCs that came preinstalled with a version of Windows 7 called Windows 7 Service Pack 1.
 We did deliver the requisite software to PCs running the original version of Windows 7 and earlier editions of Windows.
 Following notification by the Commission of reports that some PCs were not receiving the update, we promptly fixed the error and advised the Commission of what we had discovered.
-PCs that come preinstalled with Windows 7 Service Pack are now receiving the

-Browser Choice Screen software, as intended.
-On July 17, 2012, the Commission announced that it had opened proceedings to investigate whether Microsoft had failed to comply with this commitment.
+PCs that come preinstalled with Windows 7 Service Pack 1 are now receiving the Browser Choice Screen software, as intended.
+In July 2012, the Commission announced that it had opened proceedings to investigate whether Microsoft had failed to comply with this commitment.
 The Commission stated that if a company is found to have breached a legally binding commitment, the company may be fined up to 10% of its worldwide annual revenue.
+In October 2012, the Commission issued a Statement of Objections, preliminarily concluding that Microsoft failed to comply with the 2009 commitments.
+We have provided our written response and waived our right to a hearing.